crolllab/teaching/Bioinformatics_Tools/Course_2_Programs_Phylogeny/README.md

 _Q10: Paste the tree in your report and briefly describe what you see.
 To what variant belong most of your sequences most likely?_

-_Q11: [covariants.org](https://covariants.org) provides a great way to track waves of different SARS-CoV2 variants.
+_Q11 (optional!): [covariants.org](https://covariants.org) provides a great way to track waves of different SARS-CoV2 variants.
 What is the currently prevalent variant in Switzerland?_

 ![](./images/covariants.png)

-_Q12 (optional!): Get an overview of the differences among SARS-CoV2 variant sequences using a sequence alignment_
+_Q12: Get an overview of the differences among SARS-CoV2 variant sequences using a sequence alignment_

 Let's start by reworking our sequences from the different variants.
 We want to replace the lengthy sequence name with our much shorter name used above.
 For this, we use the command `sed` that can search for patterns.
 We search for the "name" of the sequence looking for the `>` sign and replace it with our own naming.